 Alternatively, try asking only new customers for reviews so you don’t annoy loyal customers, or flip that around and only ask for a review once someone has become a loyal customer, by asking only after they’ve made a repeat purchase.

 How about asking for feedback or reviews after every 3rd purchase, or on purchases only over a certain value?

-Finally, you could offer the incentive of money-off voucher or a free prize draw so your customers will feel more inclined to invest their time into leaving feedback and may feel less aggrieved if they feel they could be benefit.
+Finally, you could offer the incentive of a money-off voucher or entry into a free prize draw so your customers will feel more inclined to invest their time into leaving feedback and may feel less aggrieved if they feel they could be benefit.

 Whatever you do, it’s time to stop bombarding your customers and expecting them to give up their time.
 To break through review apathy, retailers need to get a bit smarter about how often and under what circumstances reviews and feedback are requested.